Skip to main content

 To help you get started on your journey to being a better ally, we’ve pulled together a few resources and recommendations that we’ve discovered through our own reading and research:

-• Learn more about some Asian experiences by following these social media accounts:
+• Learn more Asian representation and anti-Asian discrimination by following these social media accounts:

-• Take a bystander intervention training course.
-Learn how to do your part to protect neighbours and co-workers if you witness bias or harassment.
+• Take a course.
+Learn how to do your part to protect neighbours and co-workers if you witness biased or discriminatory language or behaviour.

 • Support programs like the Vancouver-based initiative The Safe Buddies Program which matches volunteers with people who don't feel safe walking alone.